iammelea/cosmos-tools/monitoro/install.md

 ---

-For the next steps, you need to have your Telegram Bot configured, have your Telegram token and chat in your possession.
+For the next steps, you need to have your Telegram Bot configured, Telegram token and chat-ID.

 <p align="center">
   <img width="300" height="600" src="https://meleatrust.com/wp-content/uploads/2020/03/photo_2020-03-07_20-40-20.jpg">